Understanding Climbing Grades

 Rock Climbing Grades Explained

-While this is true.
-Understanding the nuances of rock climbing ratings, either indoor climbing grades or outdoor ones, may give you a little more insight into picking climbs and will also make talking about climbing to other climbers a whole lot easier.
-Before we get started...
+While this is true, understanding the nuances of rock climbing ratings for outdoor and indoor climbing grades can be helpful.
+It may give you a little more insight into picking your climbs and will also make talking about climbing with other climbers a whole lot easier.

 How are climbs graded?